Cryptocurrency hedging strategies

 In other words, short-selling the market, you make a profit as the price is falling.

-In the table above, you can see 2 case scenarios.
-The first case is with a short-selling from $13000 when the price has started to fall.
+In the table above, you can see 2 scenarios.
+The first case is with a short-selling from $13000 when the price started to fall.
 The second scenario is a simple HODLING strategy from $6000 to the current market price without any hedging.
-Notice that in the first scenarios shorting the market from $13000 to $9000 with a futures contract worth 1 BTC has resulted in a profit of $4000, which has offset the fall of Bitcoin hence securing initial profit generated from $6000.
+Notice, that in the first scenario shorting the market from $13000 to $9000 with a futures contract worth of 1 BTC has resulted in a profit of $4000, which has offset the fall of Bitcoin, hence securing initial profit generated from $6000.

 This is a simplified example to explain hedging logic.
 Other aspects like daily fees and leverage, storage risks, and technical issues must be taken into consideration.

 Bitcoin options market has emerged quite recently compared to the futures market.
 Deribit has been a primary supplier of options contracts through its online platform.
 Other companies that have options trading desks are LedgerX, Bakkt, OKEx, and CME.

 The primary aim of options contracts is to provide traders and investors with the right, but not the obligation to buy or sell an agreed amount of Bitcoins on an agreed date.
 Due to the extreme volatility nature of Bitcoin, option prices are high and are mainly affordable for experienced market players.
 The biggest advantage of options trading is cost-efficiency due to leverage.
 Using a real example from Deribit, let’s make some simple calculations to spot the difference: